 Singapore is renowned for its unique attractions and innovative architecture, and that doesn’t stop at the airport!
 So after our many trips to Changi Airport in Singapore and Southeast Asia we think we can answer the question… Is Changi the world’s best airport?
-Here’s a few fun things to know before your visit!
+Here’s what to do at Changi Airport and a few fun tips to know before your visit.

 8 Things to Know About Changi Airport in Singapore

 1. It’s Easy to Get to Changi Airport